About this talk

 - Backup all your Salesforce orgs

-- Keep archived data 100% accessible in production
+- Keep archived Salesforce data 100% accessible in production

 - Capture up to every single change

-GRAX is the new way that businesses preserve, recover and act on their historical data.
-Replacing traditional point-in-time snapshots that miss 99% of all changes and store sensitive data in 3rd party clouds, GRAX captures an irrefutable, recoverable record of every single change that happens to data, storing it in the customer’s own environment and making it available for analytics alongside live data.
+GRAX is the new way that businesses preserve, recover, and act on their historical data.
+Replacing traditional point-in-time snapshots that miss 99% of all changes and store sensitive data in 3rd party clouds - like Salesforce, GRAX captures an irrefutable, recoverable record of every single change that happens to data, storing it in the customer’s own environment and making it available for analytics alongside live data.
 This approach creates a modern, unified data fabric that helps companies understand and adapt to changes faster in their business.

-Complete the form to watch a demo video of how GRAX can effortlessly preserve, recover and analyze your historical data right inside of Salesforce - with no code required.
+Complete the form to watch the GRAX demo video of how our solution can effortlessly preserve, recover, manage, and analyze your historical Salesforce data - with no code required.